Clasc/console-log-remover/README.md

 ## 🚀 Why this is better than Search & Replace

-We often use a Regex-based search and replace to clean up logs.
-This is risky, takes effort, and often leads to broken code.
-This extension uses `@babel/parser` to understand your code's structure, offering several advantages:
+After a long debugging sessions, often want to remove our left behind `console.log` statements.
+This takes effort, and often leads to broken code on the go, if you accidentally delete something that you did not want.
+This extension parses your code to understand its structure, offering several advantages:

 1.  **Context Awareness**: It won't touch `console.log` strings inside your comments, string literals, or template strings.
 2.  **Syntax Safety**: It understands the boundaries of expressions.
-It won't accidentally leave behind trailing semicolons or delete too much of a line.
+It won't accidentally delete too much of a line.
 3.  **Smart Preservation**: It can identify nested function calls *inside* a log and keep them while removing the log itself.
 4.  **Language Support**: Built-in support for **TypeScript**, **JSX**, and **TSX** out of the box.